XSCE/xsce/roles/gateway/README.rst

 An additional rule to block https has been added to iptables, also controlled by an ansible variable.

+**N.B. https blocking and whitelist checking are disabled by default**

-To disable whitelist checking and/or https blocking edit
+To enable whitelist checking and/or https blocking edit

 #Gateway Filters
-gw_squid_whitelist: True
+gw_squid_whitelist: False
-gw_block_https: True
+gw_block_https: False

-changing True to False where appropriate and then run runtags facts, gateway
+changing False to True where appropriate and then run runtags facts, gateway

 Bandwidth is filtered by wondershaper.